WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 ## TL;DR bare minimum version
 If you know your way around Rails, here's the very short version.
 Some additional requirements are necessary to make all the tests pass and all the features work, but this should be enough to stand up the app quickly.

-1. Fork our repo from https://github.com/WikiEducationFoundation/WikiEduDashboard.
+1. Fork and clone our repo from https://github.com/WikiEducationFoundation/WikiEduDashboard.
-2. In the console, download a copy of your forked repo with `git clone https://github.com/your_username/WikiEduDashboard.git` where `your_username` is your GitHub     username.
-3. Enter the new WikiEduDashboard directory with `cd WikiEduDashboard`.
-4. **Install gems:** Run `bundle install`
+2. **Install gems:** run `bundle install`
- <br />**Note:** If you get an error message like Your Ruby version is 2.x.x, then you need to install the ruby version 2.7.1 using rvm or rbenv.
-      * Using **rvm:** `rvm install 2.7.1` followed by `rvm use 2.7.1`
-      * Using **rbenv:** `rbenv install 2.7.1` followed by `rbenv local 2.7.1`
-5. Next, copy `config/application.example.yml` to `config/application.yml`
+3. Copy `config/application.example.yml` to `config/application.yml`
-    * by running the command `cp config/application.example.yml config/application.yml`
-6. And, copy `config/database.example.yml` to `config/database.yml`
+4. Copy `config/database.example.yml` to `config/database.yml`
-    * by running the command `cp config/database.example.yml config/database.yml`
+5. Create a new MySQL database named as `dashboard` using the command `CREATE DATABASE dashboard`.
-7. Now **login into your MySQL** database using the command `mysql -u root -p` and create a new user using`CREATE USER 'wiki'@'localhost' IDENTIFIED BY 'wikiedu'`.
+6. Now **login into your MySQL** database using the command `mysql -u root -p`
-8. Next, create a new MySQL database named as **dashboard** using the command `CREATE DATABASE dashboard`.
+      *  Either create a new user using`CREATE USER 'wiki'@'localhost' IDENTIFIED BY 'wikiedu'`
+      *  or update `database.yml` with valid credentials to connect to the database
-9. Run `rake db:migrate` to migrate all database tables.
+7. Run `rake db:migrate` to migrate all database tables.
-10. Install yarn using `yarn install`.
+8. Install yarn
+9. Run `yarn` to download the required javascript packages
+10. **Building assets:**
+      * `yarn start` to built the development version
-11. Run `yarn build` to build assets.
+      * `yarn build` to generate the production version
-12. Finally, start rails with `guard` or `rails s`and open http://localhost:3000 in a web browser.
+11. Finally, start rails with `guard` or `rails s`and open http://localhost:3000 in a web browser.
-13. Now, you're up and running!!
+12. Now, you're up and running!!

 ## Detailed instructions